-Other assets increased \$386.0 million (34.6 percent) and increased \$87.4 million (8.5 percent) in fiscal years 2022 and 2021, respectively.
+Other assets increased \$12.7 million (0.8 percent) and increased \$385.9 million (34.6 percent) in fiscal years 2023 and 2022, respectively.
+The increase in fiscal year 2023 can be attributed to an increase in Wholesale Delivery Charge rate and capital contributions of \$25.4 million.
 The increase in fiscal year 2022 can be attributed to the issuance of the 2022A new money bond that had an original amount of \$292.2 million with \$59.4 million in premiums as well as an increase in Wholesale Delivery Charge rate and capital contributions.
-The increase in fiscal year 2021 was due to an increase in the Wholesale Delivery Charge rate each fiscal year, more water deliveries due to hotter weather and less precipitation, and the slowing of the outflow of funds as work on the L3PS was primarily completed.
-An increase in capital contributions also added to the increase.

-Deferred outflows of resources increased \$44.5 million (101.6 percent) and decreased \$38.4 million (46.7 percent) in fiscal years 2022 and 2021, respectively.
+Deferred outflows of resources decreased \$15.3 million (17.3 percent) and increased \$44.5 million (101.6 percent) in fiscal years 2023 and 2022, respectively.
+The decrease in fiscal year 2023 is primarily due to differences between expected and actual experience with regard to economic or demographic factors affecting the pension and OPEB plan assets held by LVVWD.
 The increase in fiscal year 2022 is primarily due to differences between expected and actual experience with regard to economic or demographic factors affecting the pension and OPEB plan assets held by LVVWD as well as refunding activities.
-The decrease in fiscal year 2021 was due to three factors.
-First, a decrease attributable to normal amortization of deferred losses from bond refundings and by a decrease resulting from bond refundings and other defeasances.
-Second, a decrease from a pension adjustment resulting from gains in pension and OPEB asset investments held by LVVWD, which affected the deferred amount on due to related party.
-Third, the recognition of amortization of Asset Retirement Obligations (AROs).